After accepting its 10th Global 7500, VistaJet may take an additional 10 ultra-long-range private jets instead of 7 this year

 XO is expanding its commitment to shared and by-the-seat flights.

 It increased frequencies between New York and South Florida to 16 per week this past winter.
-Now it will add two 16-seat Challenger 850s that will be used to boost scheduled flights on the route.
+Now it will add two 16-seat Bombardier CRJ regional jets that will be used to boost scheduled flights on the route.

 Flohr called the current schedule “capacity constrained.”